Enter your email address to download a prospectus

-If you have a level 4 (or above) qualification, from May 2017 you are now still able to undertake this apprenticeship if your current qualification is in an unrelated subject.
-If your existing qualification is in a similar subject you will not be able to undertake this apprenticeship, in which case you may wish to undertake the City & Guilds Level 3 Diploma in Customer Service as a standalone qualification.
+If you have a level 3 (or above) qualification in a similar subject you may not be able to undertake this apprenticeship, in which case you may wish to undertake the City & Guilds Level 3 Diploma in Customer Service as a standalone qualification.

 Apprenticeship fees are payable by the employer.
 Prior to commencing the course an invoice will be issued for the total course fee.
 There are, however, several payment options to choose from:

 - Full Fee: Payment in full before the beginning of the course